mohan-s-gopal/redis-valkey-tui/docs/PROJECT_SUMMARY.md

 ## 🎉 **Summary**

-valkys has evolved from a simple Redis TUI client into a comprehensive, feature-rich application that rivals GUI tools like RedisInsight while maintaining the speed and efficiency of a terminal interface.
+redis-cli-dashboard has evolved from a simple Redis TUI client into a comprehensive, feature-rich application that rivals GUI tools like RedisInsight while maintaining the speed and efficiency of a terminal interface.

 **Key Achievements:**
 - ✅ **Complete feature implementation** matching and exceeding initial requirements